-According to the U.S. based software giant, the first Cloud technologies to be made available to local businesses and consumers through the local data centres will be Azure, Office 365 and Dynamics 365.
+According to the U.S. based software giant, the first Microsoft Cloud technologies to be made available to local businesses and consumers through the local data centres will be Azure, Office 365 and Dynamics 365.

 This is a significant move for local businesses, particularly given the fact that none of the top-tier Cloud providers has had a data centre footprint in Africa.

 Up until now, Microsoft has delivered exceptional services to local businesses from all around the world – excepting from SA.
 This has meant that access speeds were never quite as good as locally provided services.
 Also, SA businesses had to contend with tricky data sovereignty issues.

 Notably, it also meant that if you had a large amount of data stored abroad with Microsoft and needed it locally you would have to download it.
 You couldn’t simply ask the company to copy it onto a hard drive and drop it off at your offices!